 As much as I abhor violence and usually want to rescue such victims, I shuddered to know I did this.
 Without cause, I abused him.
 Without provocation, I caused his pain and brokenness.
 My willful hatred battered him.
 My evil, cruel intentions lashed at him.
 He had done me no wrong, yet my depraved heart wanted him dead.

 Wearied with beating him into a bloody, unrecognizable pulp, my victim then stunned me.
-Reaching bloodied, bruised, and broken arms toward me, he engulfed me in his loving embrace, holding me, supporting me while I still held my weapons.
+Reaching bloodied, bruised, and broken arms toward me, he engulfed me in his loving embrace, supporting me while I still held my weapons.
 Before He fell, he whispered, “I forgive you.”
 Why would he do that?
-Why take such a beating?
+What was the reason behind such a beating?
 Why willingly relinquish his life because of my wickedness?
-Why react like that after what I had just done to him?
+What compelled him to react like that after what I had just done to him?

 One reason alone—love.
 God’s unmatched, unconditional, incomprehensible, eternal love.
 For God loved the world so much that he gave his only Son so that anyone who believes in him shall not perish but have eternal life.
 (John 3:16, TLB)

 We despised him and rejected him—a man of sorrows, acquainted with bitterest grief.
 We turned our backs on him and looked the other way when he went by.
 He was despised, and we didn’t care.
-Yet it was our grief he bore, our sorrows that weighed him down.
-And we thought his troubles were a punishment from God, for his own sins!
-But he was wounded and bruised for our sins.
+Yet it was our grief he bore, our sorrows that weighed him down…he was wounded and bruised for our sins.
 He was beaten that we might have peace; he was lashed—and we were healed!
 We—every one of us—have strayed away like sheep!
 We, who left God’s paths to follow our own.
 Yet God laid on him the guilt and sins of every one of us!
 He was oppressed and he was afflicted, yet he never said a word.
 He was brought as a lamb to the slaughter; and as a sheep before her shearers is dumb, so he stood silent before the ones condemning him.
 (Isaiah 53:3-7, TLB)

 God showed his great love for us by sending Christ to die for us while we were still sinners.
 (Romans 5:8, TLB)